falaimo99/open-voting/website/index.md

 To approach the analysis we decided to take a look at the current literature and techniques adopted to identify electoral fraud, a strong reference and inspiration comes from this [paper](https://www.pnas.org/doi/10.1073/pnas.1210722109) (Klimek et al., 2012).
 For Italy we decided to stick to the Camera Elections, being more representative and therefore granular.

 The first graph here is an histogram about the turnout in Italy (eligible voters vs actual voters for percentual step).
 We can observe that the highest spikes are around the 60-70%, reflecting the actual turnout average for 2022 Elections that was around 63%.
-The shape looks somehow normal and therefore regular and it is probably already a signal of absence of fraud.
+The graph looks normally distributed in a bell shape which is probably already a signal of absence of fraud.

+Although we do see some clear asymmetry on the graph, due to having one evident peak, and rather rapid falls on the sides, the assymetry might rather indicate complex socio-demographical factors of the Italian society as well as the political situation at that time, rather than a potential fraud.

 ![turnout_it](./static/turnout_it.png)

-Kolya writes here
+The counterpart graph for the Russia's Parlianment 2021 election, looks different.
+The working hyphothesis is that, in a society without any socio-demographic and political anomalies, we are expecting a symmetrical bell-shape normally distributed graph: most polling stations just randomly happen to host the most popular turnout rate, very few polling stations would randomly get very popular, and very few polling stations would randomly happen to host very few people.
+In real world the socio-demographic factors make perfect symmetry impossible, but the graph we observing here turns into an almost perfect plateau from ~ 65% to 95% turnout, which looks surprising at least.

+It is also worth noticing that the spikes of the graph don't seem to be random.
+In fact, we can see that most spikes happen to be positioned at round turnout percentages, which doesn't happen that often naturally either.
+Let's illustrate this by combining the graph with a scale of integer turnout range

 ![turnout_ru](./static/turnout_ru.png)